hicksjduk/sudoku-haskell/README.md

 # A Haskell Sudoku solver

-This repo contains a simple solver for Sudoku puzzles, written in Haskell.
+This repo contains a simple solver for Sudoku and Killer Sudoku puzzles, written in Haskell.
 It is constructed using the `stack` tool.

 To run the solver, with the base directory of the repo as the current directory type the command `stack run sudoku-exe`.
 This will solve the puzzle that is defined using the name `puzzle`, which